You want smart political talk without the meltdowns?

 Great time to be live.

-And it is it is pathetic.
+And it is pathetic.

-And uh we we're so glad you're out there.
+And we're so glad you're out there.

 We love our friends in Oregon.

-We love our friends in Spokane, and uh, we appreciate you being on uh out there for us.
+And we appreciate you being out there for us.

 Look, you can save money and not sacrifice service.

-We're still in the Biden Harris economy, and that means a lot of you are suffering financially.
+We're still in the Biden-Harris economy, and that means a lot of you are suffering financially.

-And one way to save a lot of money is with your big wireless contract from ATT Verizon and T Mobile.
+And one way to save a lot of money is with your big wireless contract from ATT, Verizon, and T-Mobile.

 The beauty of my cell phone provider, Pure Talk, is they give you the same exact service because they use the same exact cell towers and the same exact 5G network, and you pay less than half the price.